mvysny/vaadin-boot/README.md

 #### Docker + Vaadin Pro

 To use paid Vaadin Pro components you'll need an [offline server key (Vaadin License key)](https://vaadin.com/docs/latest/configuration/licenses).
-One way is to pass the key to the `docker build` via the means of Docker build-args:
+You can then pass the key to the `docker build` via the means of Docker build-args:

 1. Add the following to your `Dockerfile`: `ARG offlinekey`; `ENV VAADIN_OFFLINE_KEY=$offlinekey`
 2. Build the app with `$ docker build --no-cache -t test/yourapp:latest --build-arg offlinekey='eyJra.....the_very_long_1600_character_offline_key_text_blob' .`